tbarron/githooks/README.md

 ### pre-commit.ver (linkname: pre-commit)

 Checks 1) that version.py has been incremented since last commit and
 2) that version.py is staged for the upcoming commit.
+This enforces a version update for each commit (some folks may think this is overkill).

 # development approach